techninja/cncserver/API-ACTIONS.md

 when internally updated in the form of Paper.js JSON object.

 **TODO: ADD SCREENSHOT OF FINISHED PREVIEW**
+TODO: Make sure this shows an animation of the intended workflow:
+Image -> Stage -> Render -> Draw!

+The intent is that through the API a client can `stage` a piece of content (SVG Vector, source raster) to an intermediate layer, allowing for clientside refining of positioning/scale relative to other objects and the draw area.
+Once staged, content can be rendered into drawing paths using global defaults or per object overrides, allowing as many staged source content -> to render previews as needed for the user to achieve their expected result.

+If you just want to render a piece of content once, knowing fully where/how you want to render it, you can specify your operation intent and settings via the semi-volatile action method that renders immediately to the preview, ready to be printed.

 When the client is "ready", this work can be order optimized (or simply drawn as given), and will be converted into tasks and instructions.
 This allows for